Lama-Aldhafeeri/NY-times-articles-app/README.md

 The "NY Times Most Popular Articles" app is built with Flutter and follows the Clean Architecture pattern, which separates the code into layers for better maintainability and testability.
+The app's primary purpose is to fetch articles from an API that requires an API key.
+To maintain security, the API key is stored in a .env file, which is excluded from version control.
 Here's a brief overview of how the app works:

 1. **Presentation Layer (presentation/):**
 - This layer handles the user interface and user interaction using Flutter widgets.